Skip to main content

 The best castles in Scotland

-Discover this dramatic fortress, perched on top of an extinct volcano at the top of Edinburgh’s Royal Mile.
+Discover this dramatic fortress, perched on top of a dormant volcano at the top of Edinburgh’s Royal Mile.

 Green and red deck chairs laid out on grass in a park